 - Express the number of years the celebrating couple has been married.

 - Add your name and daytime phone number.

 There are three ways to submit your request for a White House anniversary greeting.
 First, you can submit your request through the office of your U.S. Representative or either one of your U.S. Senators.
 Click on the "Constituents Services" or similar section on the website.
 If nothing is listed, email your Senator through his or her website email form.
 Make sure you note that you want "Presidential Greetings," or you may receive a greeting from your Senator.

-Secondly, the fastest way to request greetings from the White House is through the White House Correspondence Office's fax number, which is 1-202-456-2461.
+Secondly, the fastest way to request greetings from the White House is through the White House Correspondence Office's contact form.
+You can follow up on your request by calling the White House Comments line at 1-202-456-1111.
 Finally, you can write the White House yourself at:

 The White House

 1600 Pennsylvania Avenue NW